 In addition to posting the one-page 300A summary, employers must also keep records listing each work-related illness or injury during the year.

-In addition to the 300A summary, the OSHA packet offers additional forms to help with this ongoing recordkeeping:
+The OSHA packet includes forms to help with ongoing recordkeeping:

-- OSHA Form 300 is simply an ongoing list of the work site’s injuries.
+- OSHA Form 300 is an ongoing list of worksite injuries.

 - OSHA Form 301 details each injury during the year.